Joey Ryan Addresses Sexual Assault Allegations, Says Impact Wrestling Fired Him To Gain ‘Clout’

 In addition to going through each of the accusations made against him, Ryan also touched on his release from Impact, claiming that company officials did not get in touch with him after they announced an investigation into the matter.
 He alleged that the promotion’s decision to fire him was an example of trying to gain “clout” by posting a public statement about his release.
 Further, he added that his contract supposedly prevented him from being sacked for incidents that took place before he signed.

-Ryan was not the only Impact talent to face scrutiny last month after multiple individuals — mostly female wrestlers and fans — came forward on social media and accused a number of people in the wrestling business of sexual misconduct.
+Ryan was not the only Impact talent to face scrutiny in June after multiple individuals — mostly female wrestlers and fans — came forward on social media and accused a number of people in the wrestling business of sexual misconduct.
 The company also released Dave Crist and Michael Elgin over these allegations, with the latter initially getting suspended before he was removed from all future events.